sharat-developer/connector_sdk/README.md

 }
 ```

-In this example Close.io API expects an API Key generated inthe individual User’s account.
+In this example Close.io API expects an API Key generated inthe individual User's account.
 It should be used as a username with a blank password in the standard basic authentication format.

 So, to adjust the connections portion of the code to suit this behaviour, simply request for an API instead of username + password.

-In the credentials section, pass the api_key into `user()` and an empty string (“”) to `password()`
+In the credentials section, pass the api_key into `user()` and an empty string ("") to `password()`

 ```ruby
 connection: {